Terapon Adhahn: Zina Linnik

 Zina Linnik was abducted from behind her home in the Hilltop Neighborhood of Tacoma during a 2007 Fourth of July celebration.
 Her father heard a scream and ran to the back to find one of Zina's flip-flop shoes on the ground and a gray van leaving.
 He was able to make out a partial on the van's license plate which was traced back to Adhahn.
 Through his lawyer, Adhahn told police where they could find the Tacoma girl's body, though he reportedly did not confess to her abduction or murder.
 On July 20, Pierce County prosecutors said they planned to charge Adhahn in Zina's case with aggravated murder, which, at the time, carried a maximum penalty of death in Washington state.
 However, because Pierce County prosecutors agreed not to seek the death penalty if Adhahn would cooperate with police and help find Linnik's body, Adhahn faced a maximum penalty of life in prison.

+After his 2007 arrest, Adhahn was also a person of interest in the murder of Adre-Anna Jackson, and his former home was searched for evidence that same year.

 In April 2008, Adhahn pleaded guilty to raping and murdering Linnik.